“Prove that you’re not a camel”: how to talk with loved ones about ASD and ADHD without guilt

 If the conversation turns into an argument, use protective techniques:

-• The “Gray Rock” method: respond briefly (“Uh-huh,” “I see”), do not engage emotionally.
+- The “Grey Rock” method: respond briefly (“Uh-huh,” “I see”), do not engage emotionally.
 Without your “fuel,” the conflict will quickly die down.

-• Shield phrase: “I’m sharing this so that we can understand each other better.
-If you’re not ready to accept it now, let’s close the topic.”
+- Shield phrase: “I’m sharing this so that we can understand each other better.
+If you’re not ready to accept it right now, let’s close the topic.”

 5. Impostor syndrome: “What if I’m pretending?” 🎭

-If you have spent years masking (using masking), it will seem to you that you are deceiving everyone.
+If you have spent years masking (using masking), it will seem like you are deceiving everyone.
 But remember: if you are “coping” in public at the cost of migraines and burnout at home, you are paying too high a price.
 Your facade is not more important than your health.

 You are not alone.
 Seek support in neurodivergent communities and from informed specialists.
 It is important to understand: there are people on this earth who understand you without extra words.